o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/administration-aws-resource-cleanup.md

 Of these, the Cloud Canvas cleanup tool provides the quickest way to delete resources\.

-## The Cloud Canvas Cleanup Tool<a name="cloud-canvas-administration-aws-resource-cleanup-tool"></a>
+## The Cloud Canvas Cleanup Tool {#cloud-canvas-administration-aws-resource-cleanup-tool}

 The Lumberyard installation includes the Cloud Canvas cleanup tool\.
 You can use the Cloud Canvas cleanup tool to delete AWS resources from your account that have the prefix that you specify\.
 The tool is located in the `lumberyard_version\dev\Tools\lmbr_aws\test` directory\.

-### Prerequisites<a name="cloud-canvas-administration-aws-resource-cleanup-tool-prerequisites"></a>
+### Prerequisites {#cloud-canvas-administration-aws-resource-cleanup-tool-prerequisites}

 To use the cleanup tool, you must complete the following:
 + Have access to a Windows computer\.
 + Install Lumberyard on your computer\.
 + Set up and configure an AWS admininstrator IAM profile and set an admininstrator profile name as default on your computer\.

-  For more information, see [Step 2: Create an IAM User to Administer the Cloud Canvas Project](/docs/userguide/gems/cloud-canvas/tutorial.md#cloud-canvas-tutorial-create-iam-admin) and [Step 4: Add Administrator Credentials to Lumberyard](/docs/userguide/gems/cloud-canvas/tutorial.md#cloud-canvas-tutorial-enter-admin-creds) in the [Cloud Canvas tutorial](/docs/userguide/gems/cloud-canvas/tutorial.md)\.
+  For more information, see [Step 2: Create an IAM User to Administer the Cloud Canvas Project](/docs/userguide/gems/cloud-canvas/tutorial#cloud-canvas-tutorial-create-iam-admin) and [Step 4: Add Administrator Credentials to Lumberyard](/docs/userguide/gems/cloud-canvas/tutorial#cloud-canvas-tutorial-enter-admin-creds) in the [Cloud Canvas tutorial](/docs/userguide/gems/cloud-canvas/tutorial.md)\.
 + Install the [AWS CLI](https://aws.amazon.com/cli/), [configure](https://docs.aws.amazon.com/cli/latest/reference/configure/index.html) it with an admininstrator IAM profile, and set it to your preferred region\.

   For instructions on how to install the AWS CLI on Windows, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
 The AWS CLI requires Python\.
 You may use the version of Python distributed as part of Lumberyard, provided that it's available in your system's `PATH`\.